Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

     ```

     - Review the output of the test for the switch - all tests should PASS
-    - Should `canu test` result in exceptions while running or the switch not be accessible, wait for the rollback timeout period of 15 minutes, contact the network administrator for detailed troubleshooting and resolve issues before moving on to other switches on the system.
+    - Should `canu test` result in exceptions while running or the switch not be accessible, wait for the `rollback` timeout period of 15 minutes, resolve all issues before moving on to other switches on the system.

 7. (`ncn-m#`) If `canu test` succeeds, confirm the changes and save the configuration.